 MSR Elixir 2 Tent

-As a semi freestanding dome tent (semi because the vestibules still require pegging out), the Elixir 2 has a decent size interior with reasonable peak height and relatively steep sides to improve liveability.
-As a two man tent, it provides ample space for one camper, but a relatively cosy space for two; this isn’t a tent you’ll want to share with someone you’re not comfortable with.
-The tent does have two vestibules, which does make sharing the tent easier, as well as providing ample space for your stuff.
-The symmetrical geometry maximises the usable floor area, allowing for reasonably comfortable movement inside the tent (although you’ll still be thrashing your limbs around trying to wiggle into a change of clothing), while providing good stability in rough weather conditions.
-Several interior loops and pockets provide lash and stash points for keeping small bits of gear close at hand.
-So far, so good.
+As a semi freestanding dome tent (semi because the vestibules still require pegging out), the Elixir 2 has a decent size interior with reasonable peak height and relatively steep sides to maximise the interior space.
+As a two man tent, it provides a lot of room for one camper, but a relatively tight space for two; this isn’t a tent you’ll want to share with someone you’re not super comfortable with.
+The tent does have two vestibules, which does make sharing the tent easier, as well as providing space for your bags and other gear.

 Pros